DoESLiverpool/optimism/README.md

 The `website` and `api` folders contain code for the frontend website and the backend api site.
 Ports are hard-coded at the moment, with website starting at port 3000 and api starting on 3001.

 The `bootstrap` folder contains the site scss file (optimism.scss) and a subfolder (scss) containing scss for bootstrap 4.5.1.

+## Docker version

+For production we're running the `api` and `website` components as separate Docker containers, with an off-the-shelf Postgres container to provide the database.

+Their interactions are orchestrated with `docker-compose`, so getting it running should just be a case of running:
+  * `docker-compose build`
+  * `docker-compose up`

+To run any database migrations, once things are running then run: `docker-compose exec api npx knex migrate:latest --env production`